 At la Repubblica, I was also in charge of the social strategy of Repubblica TV.
 During my tenure, the page grew by 70% in 9 months thanks to a focus on high-quality productions and native content like the Square Interviews, a series of videos designed to be distributed primarily on social media and featuring interviews to address underreported social and health issues.

 As head of social at La Stampa, I worked with La Stampa’s digital desk reaching important milestones – for example, growing our Facebook audience from 300k to 1 million followers in less than two years.
 During my years at La Stampa, I also worked on the production of short documentaries like My life with food supplements and interactive projects such as #VorreiMaNonParto, a data-driven look at the reasons for the drop of birth rates in Italy.

-I have occasionally worked for Wired and lectured at the MA in Journalism at the Catholic University of Milan.
-I also worked as social media consultant for the Embassy of Germany in Rome, for Radio Deejay and other magazines and local newspapers.
+In the past few years, I have collaborated with the likes of Wired, New Statesman and Corriere della Sera, lectured at the MA in Journalism at the Catholic University of Milan, and worked as social media consultant for the Embassy of Germany in Rome, for Radio Deejay and a number of Italian local newspapers.